firesidetoolkit/firesidetoolkit.github.io/index.md

 ## Download the Project
 To download a copy of the project, please click "Fork Me on Github" on the top left of this page.
 This will take you to the project's Github page.
-Here you will see a of files, including the markdown files that make up this site!
+Here you will see a of files, including the markdown files that make up this site! <br>
-The file you want is (FILL THIS IN).
+The project requires Visual Studio to run, so make sure you have that first.
+You want the Fireside Toolkit folder.
+Inside, you will find a the folder "GUI_Test2."
+Open this folder to find GUI_Test2.sln.
+Clicking on this will open the Toolkit in Visual Studios.
+Hit the "Start" button to run the program!

 <!--Support Page
 Documentation/Videos explaining how to use the system-->